 Click to Enlarge CCM1-4ER Compact Cage Cube using the C4W-CC and CM1-CC Cube Connectors, respectively.

 Click to Enlarge

-The C4W-CC allows our 2" wide 30 mm cage cubes to be connected together as shown in the image to the right.
-Our C4W and C6W cubes are both compatible with this connector.
-This connector can also be used to connect one 2" wide 30 mm cage cube, such as our C4W or C6W, with a 1.5" wide 30 mm cage cube.
-The C4W-CC includes four 4-40 button-head screws, two 4-40 flat-head screws, four washers, and 1/16" hex key.
+The C4W-CC cage cube connector allows our 2" wide 30 mm cage cubes to be connected together as shown in the image to the near-right.
+Our C4W and C6WR cubes are both compatible with this connector.
+Furthermore, the C4W-CC can be used to connect one of our 2" cubes to our 1.5" wide 30 mm cage cubes as seen in the far-right image.

 This optical gasket is used to create a light-tight interface between two mating optical mounts.
 The highly compressible foam, measuring 0.25" (6 mm) thick in an uncompressed state, can easily adapt to uneven surfaces to maintain a light-tight seal between mating parts.